 A hair treatment or oil can also help.
 When your lengths and ends are feeling especially dry or brittle, apply a dime-sized amount of the L’Oréal Paris Elvive Extraordinary Oil Treatment.
 You can use the oil treatment on damp or dry hair, so you have a method of defense whether you notice dryness after a shower or toward the end of a hair styling session.

-The twists and turns that are innate with curly hair may make your mane more susceptible to tangles, but there are ways to get around this.
+The signature twists and turns that create curly hair may make your mane more susceptible to tangles, but there are ways to get around this.
 Try applying an oil-based hair serum onto the lengths and ends of damp or wet hair to add slip to hair and avoid knots.
-Another trick is to sleep with your hair wrapped in a silk scarf to help reduce friction and minimize tangling.
-If you try these tips and your hair still resembles something of a rat’s nest, it could be that the way you dry your hair is to blame.
-Rough drying with a towel can cause more tangles, so consider switching to drying your hair with a soft cotton t-shirt.
+Another trick is to sleep with your hair wrapped in a silk scarf or wear a silk bonnet to help reduce friction and minimize tangling.
+If you try these tips and your hair still resembles a rat’s nest, it could be that the way you dry your hair is to blame.
+Rough drying with a towel can cause more tangles, so consider switching to drying your hair with a soft cotton T-shirt.

-While it’s true that heat styling should be avoided when possible, curly hair can be blow-dried just like any other type of hair!
-When you do blow-dry your curls, use a diffuser and have your blow-dryer on the lowest possible heat setting that will still get the job done.
+While it’s true that heat styling should be avoided when possible, curly hair can be blow-dried just like any other hair type!
+When you do blow-dry your curls, use a diffuser, and keep your blow-dryer on the lowest heat setting possible that will still get the job done.

 If you have natural curls, don’t think your only option for straighter locks is a chemical treatment.
 Although that is one way to straighten your curls, you can also use a flat iron to do so—just be sure to do it correctly.
-First off, you need a heat protectant, such as the L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray, to help protect your tresses.
-Beyond that, you can follow our tutorial: How to Straighten Curly Hair—The Right Way.
+Most importantly, you need a heat protectant, such as the L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray, to help protect your tresses.